top of page

 The Planned Relocatable Over The Horizon Radar

 One special type of Radar differs from this - it is called Over The Horizon Radar (OTHR).
 The way it looks over the “horizon” is that it bounces Radar signals up to the Ionosphere (between 85 and 600 km above the earth) which then reflects the Radar signals back down to earth.
 Once they reach the ground (the "target area"), the signals bounce back up to the Ionosphere which then reflects the returning signal back to the Radar.
-This way, the range for ground targets of this type of Radar is well beyond line-of-sight of conventional Radars, often picking up ground targets out to 2500 - 3000 km or more.
-It should be noted that the famous long-range Ballistic Missile Early Warning System at RAF Fylingdales in Yorkshire is not an OTHR - it is a conventional Radar and so can only pick up targets 100’s of miles away once they have reached a very considerable altitude and have appeared over the "Radar horizon".
+This way, the range for ground targets of this type of Radar is well beyond the line-of-sight limitation of conventional Radars.
+OTHRs can often pick up ground targets out to 2500 - 3000 km or more.
+It should be noted that the famous long-range Ballistic Missile Early Warning System at RAF Fylingdales in Yorkshire is not an OTHR - it is a conventional Radar and so can only pick up targets 3000 miles away once they have reached a very considerable altitude and have appeared over the "Radar horizon".

-The RAF Fylingdales Radar cannot "see" ground or low-altitude targets and so cannot be used to track ships or even aircraft at long range - it picks up Ballistic Missiles but only once they have climbed to great heights and have appeared out from behind the "radar horizon".
-In some cases, the OTHR Transmitter and Receiver are at the same location (a Mono-static OTHR); sometimes they are located many km apart (a Bi-static OTHR).
+It picks up Ballistic Missiles but only once they have climbed to great heights and have appeared out from behind the "radar horizon".
+Conventional Radars are also located at one site - usually the same antenna is used to transmit the signals then receive the returns.
+In some cases, the OTHR Transmitter and Receiver are at the same location (called a Mono-static OTHR); sometimes they are located many km apart (called a Bi-static OTHR).
 How they are set up depends on many factors which the designers will consider.
 However, whichever system is used - the principle is the same - they can see low level and ground targets many thousands of km away.

 A diagram of a bi-static Over The Horizon Radar System